 About the Commission

-The Alaska Health Care Commission was established in state statute with the passage of Senate Bill 172 to serve as the state health planning and coordinating body, responsible for providing recommendations to the governor and the legislature on a comprehensive statewide health care policy and on strategies for improving the health of Alaskans.
-SB 172 was passed by the Alaska Legislature on April 17, 2010 and subsequently signed into law by Governor Parnell on June 23, 2010.
-New Commission members were appointed September 14, 2010.
+The Alaska Health Care Commission was established in 2010 under AS 18.09.010 with the passage of Senate Bill 172 to serve as the state health planning and coordinating body, responsible for providing recommendations to the governor and the legislature on a comprehensive statewide health care policy and on strategies for improving the health of Alaskans.
+In 2014 the legislature extended the Commission’s sunset date by three years to June 30, 2017.
+In 2015 the legislature defunded the Commission, and it is no longer active.

 The Alaska Health Care Commission was first established by Governor Palin on December 4, 2008 under Administrative Order #246.
-Original Commission members were appointed on January 27, 2009 and the Commission met throughout 2009, producing a report on their findings and recommendations in January 2010.
+The original Commission met during 2009, producing a report on their findings and recommendations in January 2010.
 The Commission created under A.O. #246 terminated with the production of that report.

-For updates on the status of Commission member appointments and plans for upcoming meetings join the Commission's listserv or check this site periodically.
+For updates on the status of Commission member appointments and plans for upcoming meetings join the Commission's listserv or visit this site periodically.